AccelerateNetworks/PagingServer/README.rst

   All of these are common JACK client settings, described in jackd(1), jackstart(1) manpages, libjack or `jack-client module documentation`_.

-  With exception for self-explanatory ``jack-autostart``, these options should be irrelevant, unless this script is used with multiple JACK instances or clients.
+  With exception for self-explanatory ``jack-autostart`` (enabled by default), these options should be irrelevant, unless this script is used with multiple JACK instances or clients.

 * Settings for stream multiplexing and parameters for JACK.